abugasavio/piianalyzer/README.rst

 I decided to use the following tools for the above task:

-1. `Pandas <https://github.com/pydata/pandas>`_: for reading the data files into python and manipulating the datasets.

-2. `Common Regular expressions <https://github.com/madisonmay/CommonRegex>`_: for extracting some types of 'PII' such as email addresses, phone numbers, street addresses, credit card numbers,
+1. `Common Regular expressions <https://github.com/madisonmay/CommonRegex>`_: for extracting some types of 'PII' such as email addresses, phone numbers, street addresses, credit card numbers,

-3. `Stanford Named Entity Tagger <http://nlp.stanford.edu/software/CRF-NER.shtml>`_: for extracting the locations, organizations and peoples names.
+2. `Stanford Named Entity Tagger <http://nlp.stanford.edu/software/CRF-NER.shtml>`_: for extracting the locations, organizations and peoples names.

 The analyzer opens the provided file, analyses it and returns a summary of the types of data that are in the provided dataset.